geoffsmith82/Symposium2023/README.md

   - [TranscribeAudio](./TranscribeAudio)
     - Upload a audio file and have it translated via a cloud speech to text api.
   - [VoiceRecognition](./VoiceRecognition)
-    - convert speech to text in real-time straight from your microphone.
+    - convert speech to text in real-time straight from your microphone, feed it to OpenAI's GPT and have the response read back to you.
   - [Image generation](./ImageGeneration)
-    - generate an image using text that you provide
+    - generate an image using text that you provide using OpenAI's DALLE-2 API.
 ### Providers Used/Available
   - Google
   - Microsoft Azure